-Currently, he is serving New York Public Radio as Technical Producer of WQXR (WNYC Music) for new documentaries, special programming and podcasts, including the recent feature on the great actor, singer and legendary American icon Harry Belafonte, and The Open Ears Project, which was named one of The 50 Best Podcasts of 2019 by The Atlantic Magazine, is a Nominee for Best Music Podcast, and Honoree for Best Podcast Series in the 24th Annual Webby Awards.
+Currently, he is serving New York Public Radio as Technical Producer of WQXR (WNYC Music) for new documentaries, special programming and podcasts, including the recent feature on the great actor, singer and legendary American icon Harry Belafonte, and The Open Ears Project, which was named one of The 50 Best Podcasts of 2019 by The Atlantic Magazine, was Nominated for Best Music Podcast, and Honored for Best Podcast Series in the 24th Annual Webby Awards.

 Curtis Macdonald appears in the following:

 Friday, May 08, 2020